ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 This section specifies a protocol for executing generic PA tasks.
 Concrete PA protocols are described in {{prio}} and {{hits}}.

 Each round of the protocol corresponds to an HTTP request and response.
+The content type of each request is "application/octet-stream".
 We assume that some transport layer security protocol (e.g., TLS or QUIC) is used between each pair of parties and that the server is always authenticated.

 [TODO: Decide how to authenticate the leader in leader-to-helper and aggregator-to-collector connections.
 One option is to use client certificates for TLS; another is to have the leader sign its messages directly, as in Prio v2.]

-[TODO: Decide the "content type" for HTTP requests.]

 [TODO: @chris-wood suggested we specify APIs for producing and consuming each of the messages in the protocol.
 Specific PA protocols would implement this API.]